lindsaymurphy4/course_advanced_dbt/models/docs/docs_bingeflix.md

 This section contains documentation of the Bingeflix product engagement-related data

 {% docs bingeflix_table_events %}
-This table contains information about the behavioral events.
+This table contains information about the behavioral events of users while they interact with the Bingeflix platform.
 {% enddocs %}

 {% docs bingeflix_column_session_id %}